 Winston Churchill’s family house, Chartwell, is situated amid beautiful grounds and offers views of a private lake.
 An ordinary facade conceals a cozy family house filled with Churchill artifacts, including cigars, paintings, and wartime letters.

-In 1922, Winston and Clementine Churchill purchased Chartwell; they lived there for the following forty years.
-In this case, Churchill was not only a politician and statesman but also a husband, a parent, a writer, a painter, and a landscape architect.
+1922 Winston and Clementine Churchill purchased Chartwell and lived there for forty years.
+Churchill was not only a politician and statesman but also a husband, a parent, a writer, a painter, and a landscape architect.

 The home’s rooms still have photos, books, and personal items from when he lived there, and a unique exhibition including 50 pieces provides a more in-depth look at his life.
 The hillside gardens at Chartwell show his passion for the outdoors.